google-deepmind/mujoco/doc/programming/index.rst

  5. Select the directory: ``cmake $PATH_TO_CLONED_REPO -DCMAKE_INSTALL_PREFIX=<my_install_dir>``
  #.
 After building, install with ``cmake --install .``

+When building on Windows, use Visual Studio 2019 or later and make sure Windows SDK version 10.0.22000 or later is installed (see `here <https://github.com/deepmind/mujoco/issues/862>`__ for more details).

 .. tip::
    As a reference, a working build configuration can be found in MuJoCo's `continuous integration setup <https://github.com/deepmind/mujoco/blob/main/.github/workflows/build.yml>`_ on GitHub.